Dynamical spin correlations in kagome antiferromagnets: comparison of Abrikosov fermion and Schwinger boson approaches beyond mean field: Results

 \subsubsection{Spinon dispersion}

 We next discuss the spinon dispersion relations of the Abrikosov fermions obtained within AFMFT.
 The AFMFT results presented below were computed for a DM interaction strength $d^{z}=0.1$.
-Figure~\ref{fig:AFMFT_dispersion} shows the zero-temperature Abrikosov fermion dispersions obtained from the mean-field ansatzes I-VI.
+Figure~\ref{fig:AFMFT_dispersion} shows the zero-temperature Abrikosov fermion dispersions obtained from the mean-field ans\"atze I-VI.

 We find that, except for Ansatz IV [Fig.~\ref{fig:AFMFT_dispersion}(d)], the Abrikosov fermion dispersion in each ansatz possesses at least one gapless point.
 This property is also reflected in the spin structure factors discussed in Sec.~\ref{sec:AF_Spin structure factor}.
 Moreover, except for Ansatz III [Fig.~\ref{fig:AFMFT_dispersion}(c)], the spectrum still contains nearly flat bands with only weak dispersion over the entire momentum range, despite a finite DM interaction.
-Since this feature appears not only in the $\mathrm{U}(1)$-IGG ansatzes [Fig.\ref{fig:AFMFT_dispersion}(a)-(d) and (f)], but also in the $\mathbb{Z}_{2}$-IGG ansatz [Fig.~\ref{fig:AFMFT_dispersion}(e)], it is likely rooted in the geometry of the kagome lattice.
+Since this feature appears not only in the $\mathrm{U}(1)$-IGG ans\"atze [Fig.\ref{fig:AFMFT_dispersion}(a)-(d) and (f)], but also in the $\mathbb{Z}_{2}$-IGG ansatz [Fig.~\ref{fig:AFMFT_dispersion}(e)], it is likely rooted in the geometry of the kagome lattice.
 In analogy to the flat band that arises in the tight-binding model of electrons on the kagome lattice, we thus expect such a weakly dispersing band structure to be a ubiquitous feature in AFMFT as well.
 Furthermore, these relatively flat bands leave clear signatures in the spin structure factors discussed in Sec.~\ref{sec:AF_Spin structure factor}.
 The presence of such flat bands in the spinon spectrum implies the locality of the spinon excitations.
 This weakly dispersing band structure in momentum space stands in contrast to the Schwinger boson dispersion relations discussed in Sec.~\ref{sec:SB_Spinon dispersion}.

 In the following, we describe the characteristic features of the spinon dispersion for each ansatz.
-For clarity, and to highlight how the spinon band dispersion is affected by the DM interaction, we show in Appendix~\ref{app:Spinon dispersion obtained by AFMFT without DM interaction}, the AFMFT band dispersions in the absence of the DM interaction for comparison.
+For clarity, and to highlight how the spinon band dispersion is affected by the DM interaction, we show the AFMFT band dispersions in the absence of the DM interaction in Appendix~\ref{app:Spinon dispersion obtained by AFMFT without DM interaction} for comparison.

 \paragraph*{Ansatz I}

 The spinon dispersion obtained for this ansatz spans an energy range of $0\leq\omega\lesssim0.75$.
 Focusing on $\omega=0$, one finds gapless points in each of the segments between the $\Gamma$ and $\mathrm{M}$ points, between the $\mathrm{M}$ and $\mathrm{M}_{\mathrm{e}}$ points, between the $\mathrm{M}_{\mathrm{e}}$ and $\mathrm{K}_{\mathrm{e}}$ points, and between the $\mathrm{K}$ and $\Gamma$ points.
 Around these points, the dispersion is linear, resembling Dirac-like cones.
 We also find the emergence of a nearly flat band around $\omega\simeq0.28$ over the entire momentum range.
 This band becomes perfectly flat in the pure Heisenberg limit $d^{z}=0$ [see Fig.~\ref{fig:AFMFT_dispersion_without_DM}(a)].
 This indicates that the very weak dispersion of this band originates from the DM interaction.
 Focusing on the $\mathrm{K}$ and $\mathrm{K}_{\mathrm{e}}$ points, we further observe an energy gap separating the lowest doubly degenerate band from the next two doubly degenerate bands.
 This gap is also induced by the DM interaction: for $d^{z}=0$, these three doubly degenerate bands become degenerate, resulting in an overall sixfold degeneracy [see Fig.~\ref{fig:AFMFT_dispersion_without_DM}(a)].